Implementing Indexes for Performance

 Which column is the best candidate for an index if you often query

-SELECT * FROM course WHERE course_code = ??
+SELECT * FROM product WHERE sku = ??

 What is a downside of creating too many indexes on